ottok/salsa-ci-pipeline/CONTRIBUTING.md

    and code submissions to Salsa-CI will not be accepted if unsigned.

 1. Branch off to the default branch to work on a meaningfully named branch (e.g.
    `git checkout -b 193-build-twice`).
-If you are fixing an issue, it is convenient to prefix the branch name with the issue number. **Slashes (`/`) are not allowed in the branch name, as the branch name is used as a staging tag on the generated images, which does not support slashes._**
+If you are addressing an issue, it is convenient to prefix the branch name with the issue number. **Slashes (`/`) are not allowed in the branch name, as the branch name is used as a staging tag on the generated images, which does not support slashes._**